shekshaa/MLP/README.md

 # Multi-layer Perceptron

-This repository contains all the codes for the MLP question in HW3 of [CE-40959: Deep Learning Course](http://ce.sharif.edu/courses/97-98/2/ce959-1/), presented in Sharif University of Technology.
+This repository contains all the codes for the MLP question in HW3 of [CE-40959: Deep Learning Course](http://ce.sharif.edu/courses/97-98/2/ce959-1/), presented by Dr. Soleymani in Sharif University of Technology.
 In this question, a complete set of Jupyter Notebook and python scripts is prepared for examining almost all critical factors in designing a Multi-layer Perceptron model.

 # Usage